vishalpal1401/amazi/README.md

-# 🛒 Fliokart - E-commerce Web App
+# 🛒 Amazi - E-commerce Web App

-Fliokart is a frontend e-commerce web application It allows users to browse products, manage a shopping cart, and simulate the buying experience.
+Amazi is a frontend e-commerce web application It allows users to browse products, manage a shopping cart, and simulate the buying experience.
 This project is a part of a learning journey to master web development.

 ---